exadel-inc/etoolbox-authoring-kit/README.md

     }
 }
 ```
+Note that the inheritance of class(-es) encapsulating multifield items works here the same way as for the `@FieldSet`.
 ##### Fields common attributes
 Components TouchUI dialogs honor the concept of [global HTML attributes](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/reference-materials/granite-ui/api/jcr_root/libs/granite/ui/docs/server/commonattrs.html) added to rendered HTML tags.
 To set them via AEM-Dialog-Plugin, you use the @Attribute annotation.
 ```java